wmutschl/scripts/README.md

 docker compose -f $HOME/scripts/thinclient-docker-compose.yml up -d
 ```

-## Nextcloud container on macOS using Tailscale serve as sidecar
+## Nextcloud All-in-One (AIO) on macOS using Tailscale serve as sidecar
-The goal is to use the Nextcloud container provided by linuxserver.io, combine it with their mariadb container for the database and use the official redis container to optimize the Nextcloud.
-Moreover, I want my Nextcloud to be reachable over the internet, but in a protected way.
-Thus, I am going to use Tailscale serve to put the Nextcloud behind tailscale, such that it is only accessible by machines on my tailnet.
+This setup uses the official Nextcloud All-in-One (AIO) image to create a secure and fully-managed Nextcloud instance:

+1. **Nextcloud AIO mastercontainer**: Manages the entire Nextcloud stack and required services.

+2. **Tailscale sidecar container**: Provides secure access without exposing ports to your local network

+**Key Benefits:**
+- All-in-one solution with automatic updates
+- Built-in backup and restore capabilities
+- Optimized performance out-of-the-box
+- No manual database or Redis configuration needed
+- Secure by default (no ports exposed to local network)

+For secure access, we use Tailscale serve to restrict access to only authorized machines on your tailnet.
-Note that my tailnet name is `hippocampus-rockhopper` (check yours or create it in the Admin panel under DNS).
+Your tailnet name (e.g., `hippocampus-rockhopper`) can be found in the Tailscale Admin panel under DNS settings.

-That is, the Nextcloud should be reachable via `https://nextcloud.hippocampus-rockhopper.ts.net` with a valid SSL certificate and only for the machines on my tailnet.
-One can even make the Nextcloud accessible over the Internet by everyone (with a valid SSL certificate) using Tailscale funnel, for this you have to set `AllowFunnel` in `tailscale-config/tailscale-nextcloud.json` to `true`.
-The other steps are the same.
+Once configured, your Nextcloud will be accessible at `https://<hostname>.hippocampus-rockhopper.ts.net` with automatic SSL certificate management via Tailscale HTTPS.
+For public internet access, you can enable Tailscale funnel by setting `AllowFunnel` to `true` in `tailscale-config/tailscale-nextcloud.json` (not recommended for security reasons).

 ### Tailscale setup
 Go to the Tailscale Admin Panel and under DNS make note of your tailnet name.
 Also make sure MagicDNS is enabled.

-Then go to `Access control` and make sure you have a tag for containers under `tagOwners`, e.g. `tag:container` (this is required for the tailscale sidecar to work):
+Then go to `Access controls` and make sure you have a tag for containers under `tagOwners`, e.g. `tag:container` (this is required for the tailscale sidecar to work):
 ```sh
 	// Define the tags which can be applied to devices and by which users.
 	"tagOwners": {